robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Stopping test execution
 ~~~~~~~~~~~~~~~~~~~~~~~

-Starting from Robot Framework 2.5, it is possible to fail a test case so that
+It is possible to fail a test case so that `the whole test execution is
-`the whole test execution is stopped`__.
-This is done simply by having a special
+stopped`__.
+This is done simply by having a special `ROBOT_EXIT_ON_FAILURE`
-`ROBOT_EXIT_ON_FAILURE` attribute with `True` value set on the
+attribute with `True` value set on the exception raised from the keyword.
-exception raised from the keyword.
 This is illustrated in the examples below.

 Python: